MVPStudio/MVP-Hack4Cause2019/docs/FAQ.md

 ### Can we run our project thru multiple sprints?
 Sure.
 At some point we'll chat about if your project is morphing into a product.
 We don't have a product focus.

+### What's the difference between a project and a product?
+Projects are specificially focused on the needs of a particular civic org.
+Products are something you are building with the intention to sell.